daemon-labs-resources/docker-local-api/README.md

 ---

-## 3. Production Build and Initial Run
+## 3. Production build and initial run

 1.  **Update `Dockerfile`**
     Update the end of your `Dockerfile` to handle dependencies, build the project, and define the runtime command: